 As with any technique, the more you practise, the more adept you will become.
-Before you start trading with real money, therefore, it's sensible to first try out your trading ideas in a risk-free environment.
-An easy way to do this is to open a Demo Trading Account.
+Before you start trading with real money, therefore, it's sensible to first try out your trading ideas within a risk-free trading environment.
+An easy way to do this is to open a demo trading account.

 As we have discussed, Bulls Power and Bears Power are useful ways to look at the price and see the strength behind the market.
 Bulls Power measures the capability of buyers in the market, to lift prices above an average consensus of value.

 Bears Power measures the capability of sellers, to drag prices below an average consensus of value.
 Using them in tandem with a measure of trend allows you to identify favourable entry points.

 We hope you've found this to be a useful discussion of the Bull and Bear Power indicators.